 Making lavender simple syrup

 This homemade lavender syrup is easy to make.
 Just like regular simple (sugar) syrup, you'll need an equal amount of sugar and water.
+The complete list of ingredients is not too long:

 - Sugar: You can use regular white sugar or other types of sugar for our recipe.